fsantanna-no/ce0/README.md

 call add [x,y]          -- add receives tuple    [x,y]
 ```

-Calls may also specify blocks for pointer input (between brackets `{` and `}`)
+Calls may also specify blocks for pointer input and output:
-and output (after colon `:` sufix):

 ```
 call f {@S} ptr: @LOCAL     -- calls `f` passing `ptr` at `@S` and return at `@LOCAL`
 ```

+Pointer inputs go in between brackets `{` and `}` before the argument.
+Pointer output goes after a colon `:` suffix after the argument.

-They are further documented with functions.
+Calls are further documented with functions.

 ## Input & Output

 Input and output expressions communicate with external I/O devices.
-The special device `std` works for the standard input & output device and
-accepts any value as argument:
+They receive a device to communicate, and an argument to pass to the device:

 ```
-input std: _int         -- reads an `_int` from stdio
+input std (): _int      -- reads an `_int` from stdio
 output std [_0,_0]      -- outputs "[0,0]" to stdio
 ```

-An `output` receives the device to communicate and an argument.
+An `output` always evaluates to unit `()`.
-The result is always `()`.
-An `input` receives no argument but needs to specify the result type
+An `input` evaluates to the explicit type that must be given.

-explicitly.
+The special device `std` works for the standard input & output device and
+accepts any value as argument.

+`TODO: input std should only accept :_(char*)`
 `TODO: custom devices`

-The host declarations for the I/O devices must prefix their identifiers with
+*C* declarations for the I/O devices must prefix their identifiers with
 `input_` or `output_`:

 ```
-func output_xxx: XXX -> ()
-{
+void output_xxx: (XXX v) {
     ...
 }
 ```